Tags: Buttermilk, Cheesecake, Farmers Cheese, First Love, Graham Crackers, Skinny Cheesecake, Weight Watchers Fresh Meals

 Beef Steak Tips with Potatoes and Vegetables - This was my favorite of the 5.
 I wanted to lick the carton clean when I was finished.
 20 minutes later I realized I was full and satisfied.
 This is what I love about Weight Watchers.

 Southwestern Style Turkey Chili - I loved the heartiness and flavor of this chili, but it needed a bit more spice.
-Again, it filled me up, so that’s a gold star,
+But, again, it filled me up, so that’s a gold star.

 Teryaki Chicken - The sauce was really good, and it tasted pretty close to what you might get at a good Japanese restaurant.
-However, it needed salt and teryaki should never,ever need salt.
+However, it needed salt and teryaki should never,ever need salt because it’s made with soy sauce.

 You can always add extra spice to kick up the heat, so I’m giving these 5 new Fresh Meals a 7.5 out of 10, the main caveat being the salmon.
 You won’t get 5-star caliber food here, but you will get tasty food that fills you up, without deprivation .
 My favorite diet plan out there, by far.

-I kept walking to the left, around and all the way to the other side of where the Tilt-A-Whirl was located.
-I was hoping they would all go on some rides to give me more time,while I waited.
-If I even set foot on any ride, apple wine and the slice of pizza I had would be whipping through the air like a torrential down pour with 95 mph winds.
+I kept walking to the left side of the pier and all the way to the opposite side of where the Tilt-A-Whirl was located.
+I was hoping they would all go on some rides to give me more time to work up some courage.
+If I even set foot on any ride, apple wine and the slice of pizza I had would be whipping through the air – a torrential down pour of cheese, sauce and hooch with 95 mph winds.

 Great, who was going to hold my hair back when the inevitable purge came?
-No one, they’d be whooping it up on the Centrifuge, and find me lying in a pool of love lost when they got off.
+No one, they’d be whooping it up on the Centrifuge and finding me lying in a pool of love lost when they got off.

-I was walking very slow, looking down at my fingernails, picking at a hangnail.
+I was now walking very slow, looking down at my fingernails, picking at a hangnail.
 My hands were trembling slightly, my mouth dry as cotton.
-Soon I was surrounded by my ’troop’, words of encouragement coming at me from every angle, but they were like shrapnel at this point..I wanted it to stop.
+Soon I was surrounded by my ’troop’, words of encouragement coming at me from every angle, but the words were like shrapnel at this point..I wanted it to stop.

-“Thanks, guys, but I’ll be ok” Yeah right.
+“Thanks, guys, but I’ll be okay.”
+I said as I tried to swallow the fear that reintroduced itself to my gullet .
+Yeah right.
 Will our new hometown besties attend my funeral?
 What would they say?
-We knew Lisa for 30 minutes, but she was a really great girl!
+We knew Lisa for only 30 minutes, but she was a really great girl!

 Soon we were facing the Tilt-A-Whirl diagonally as we rounded the circle.
 Hmm..I never knew the pier was circular when you walked completely around it instead of right to left, left to right, straight through, like we always did in the past.
 Uninteresting little factoid.
 It’s funny how you notice such insignificant things when you’re about to do or take on something nerve-wracking and/or possibly life changing.

-We all stopped and looked.
-I saw some tall guy with a mustache running from car to car closing them, then going back into what looked to be a DJ/ride operating booth.
+We all stopped and looked towards the ride.
+I saw some tall guy with a mustache running from car to car closing them, then going back into what looked to be a DJ/ride operating booth, then back out again to open the car doors when the ride was over.
 HA!
 He wasn’t working tonight!
-I was scot-free until tomorrow!
+I was free until tomorrow!
+I relaxed and decided maybe I could go on some rides after all.

-Then I saw him come out of the booth to say something to the tall guy.
+Then I saw him.
+He came out of the booth to say something to the tall guy.
 They laughed and went back in.
 My heart started fluttering.
 I turned to one of my friends…

 “Can you give me a squirt?”
 I was referring to breath spray, being the breath psycho I am.
 Plus, my mouth was in a serious drought.
-Tumbleweeds were gently careening all over my tongue.
+I may as well have eaten sand.

 Before I knew it, I was being primped.
-My squirt friend started futzing with my hair..while another friend scribbled lip gloss all over my lips.
+My squirt friend started futzing with my hair, while another friend scribbled lip gloss all over my lips.
 Well, at least my lips would remain moist and supple upon rejection.
 Soon a pocket mirror was in my face.
-OK, I looked presentable.
+Okay, I looked presentable, well, I tried to convince myself I did.

 The cacophony started again..

-I looked to my left, one of my local girlfriends was making out with her new BF from upstate NY.
-Gee, thanks for the support..but, hey, I bet your parents would never make you leave your guy with no word at 4 am.
-Keep on kissing..I pray that’s me on this vacation, with Dreamboat, at some point.
+I looked to my left to see one of the local sisters was making out with her new BF from upstate NY.
+I bet your parents would never make you leave your guy with no word at 4 am.
+Keep on kissing..I pray that’s me on this vacation, with Dreamboat.

 I started walking toward the ride – then looked back.
-There they were..all 16 of them, standing and watching..a few fist pumps and shouts
+There they were..all 16 of them, standing and watching, along with a few fist pumps and shouts.

 ‘Yaay, keep going, Lisa!’